pdoehle/swc-notes/unix_shell.md

 		- Write up the results for the upcoming issue of *Aquatic Goo Letters*, which is due at the end of the month.
 	- It takes half an hour for the assay machine to process each sample, and two minutes to set each one up.
 		- With 8 assay machines in the lab, this step will *only* take two weeks.
-	- If she runs `goostats` and `goodiff` by hand, she will need to enter filenames and click `OK` 46,370 times.
+	- If she runs `goostats` and `goodiff` by hand, she will need to enter file names and click `OK` 46,370 times.
 		- At 30 seconds each, she will need more than two weeks.
 	- Nelle is not going to make her deadline.
 	- Let's see if the Bash terminal can help her.